History of Tampa, Florida: Tony Jannus

 Just ten years after the Wright Brothers first took flight in Kitty Hawk, North Carolina.
 On January 1, 1914, pioneering aviator Tony Jannus captained the inaugural flight of the St. Petersburg-Tampa Airboat Line, the world's first commercial passenger airline.
 The airline flew scheduled flights from downtown St. Petersburg, Florida, across the bay to just south of where Tampa International Airport sits today, carrying just the pilot and a single passenger in a flying boat biplane.

 The airline's historic significance is officially recognized by the Smithsonian National Air and Space Museum, and its pilot is memorialized annually by the awarding of the Tony Jannus Award to individuals of outstanding achievement in scheduled commercial aviation.
 A permanent exhibit honoring the award recipients is maintained at Tampa International Airport, which also hosts a 12.5 ft painted mural from the 1930s titled, History's First Scheduled Airline Passenger Arrives in Tampa, depicting the events of New Year's Day, 1914.

 World War I

 Tallahassee native Dale Mabry was a World War I airship pilot and captain.
 Mabry died piloting the Army airship Roma, in 1922.
 The crash killed 34 people in Norfolk, VA.The Dale Mabry Highway was named after him, along with the Dale Mabry Elementary School, and a restaurant named originally Dale 1891.

 WPA

 During the Great Depression, WPA projects were underway which included Drew Field (later named Tampa International Airport) and Peter O. Knight Airport, on Davis Islands.
-Peter O. Knight was a prominent lawyer who helped get the airport built.
+Knight helped get the airport built.
 Its Jannus Administration Building was constructed in 1938.